-TOTAL SOLAR ECLIPSE 2015 MARCH 20 FRIDAY MD-83 OY-RUE AIRBORNE-INTERCEPT CHARTER FLIGHT BILLUND-FAROES-ECLIPSE-[FAROES]-BILLUND our speed flying in the same direction the shadow is moving will make totality last longer so we anticipate approx. 3 minutes 30 seconds of totality beginning approx. 9:39:45 UT and ending approx. 9:43:15 UT departure from FAE for the eclipse intercept will be on a bearing of 240° as a hairpin "buffer" leg in case of departure delay...if a delay of 5 minutes occurs bearing will change to 243° 10 minutes, 247°; 15 minutes 252°; or 20 minutes, 258° as shown here with dotted lines...correspondingly shortening the buffer leg to still hit intercept time and locus as planned moon's shadow will be moving in this direction - red line is the surface centerline where totality will last longest on the surface our projected flight plan as shown here will be subject to approval by a special international Air Traffic Control board to be constituted just for this event, who will be coordinating several flights along the eclipse path in addition to ours - Dr. Glenn Schneider, gschneider@as.arizona.edu, is already in touch with them and they expect to hold their first meeting in summer 2014 - if we can fly totality close to centerline at 35,000+ feet our estimated duration will be 3 minutes 40 seconds - whereas if ATC tells us to fly parallel to centerline somewhat offset from centerline so as to accommodate traffic of the other aircrafts, estimated duration will be slightly decreased but still should not be less than 3 minutes 30 seconds - unless headwinds of course mid-to 9:41:30
+TOTAL SOLAR ECLIPSE 2015 MARCH 20 FRIDAY MD-83 OY-RUE AIRBORNE-INTERCEPT CHARTER FLIGHT BILLUND-FAROES-ECLIPSE-[FAROES]-BILLUND our speed flying in the same direction the shadow is moving will make totality last longer so we anticipate approx. 3 minutes 30 seconds of totality beginning approx. 9:39:45 UT and ending approx. 9:43:15 UT departure from FAE for the eclipse intercept will be on a bearing of 240° as a hairpin "buffer" leg in case of departure delay...if a delay of 5 minutes occurs bearing will change to 243°; 10 minutes, 247°; 15 minutes, 252°; or 20 minutes, 258°; as shown here with dotted lines...correspondingly shortening the buffer leg to still hit intercept time and locus as planned moon's shadow will be moving in this direction - red line is the surface centerline where totality will last longest on the surface our projected flight plan as shown here will be subject to approval by a special international Air Traffic Control board to be constituted just for this event, who will be coordinating several flights along the eclipse path in addition to ours - Dr. Glenn Schneider, gschneider@as.arizona.edu, is already in touch with them and they expect to hold their first meeting by autumn 2014 - if we can fly totality close to centerline at 35,000+ feet our estimated duration will be 3 minutes 40 seconds - whereas if ATC tells us to fly parallel to centerline somewhat offset from centerline so as to accommodate traffic of the other aircrafts, estimated duration will be slightly decreased but still should not be less than 3 minutes 30 seconds - unless headwinds of course centerline at 35,000+ feet will be offset to southeast of surface centerline because sun will be to southeast at 18+ degrees elevation participants will have option of skipping the airborne intercept leg and staying on the ground at FAE to observe the eclipse there if Faroe weather is relatively good